 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 Little penguins are big business in Victoria.

 Around 500,000 people make the 90-minute trip on Phillip Island penguin tours from Melbourne every year to see the Penguin Parade at sunset.
-The dash up the beach at Summerland by those formerly known as ‘Fairy’ — now by the more politically correct title of ‘Little’ — to their rookery, follows what can be up to four week’s fishing in Bass Strait.
+The dash up the beach at Summerland by those formerly known as ‘Fairy’ — now by the more politically correct title of ‘Little’ — to their rookery, follows what can be up to four weeks of fishing in Bass Strait.
 Watching the penguins arrive home is an incredibly popular Melbourne tourist activity and has been for almost a century.

 That said, the fortunes of Phillip Island’s little penguin colony have ebbed and flowed over the years.
 While the first reserve protecting the colony was established in the 1950s, by the 1980s the population had dwindled significantly due to human impact from the nearby Summerland residential estate and associated pests such as foxes and feral cats.

 It was at that point that the buy-back of all homes in the estate began, to make way for a fully protected environment.
 The last homes were acquired and demolished in 2010 and the penguins have never looked back.
 Today the community numbers around 30,000 birds, which is considered healthy.
 Fox numbers are down to a single figure (and the hope is that all the remaining animals are female).